 - Use complimentary colours so that the fur is less evident (much like my entire wardrobe).

 Gathering Pet Fur for Felting

 Brushing is an easy way to gather fur from many pets.
-Depending on your pet and the quantity of fur you want for your project, a single brushing session may be enough, or you might need to gather a fur supply over time.
+Depending on your pet and the quantity of fur you want for your project, a single brushing session may be enough or you might need to incrementally gather a fur supply.
 Cleaning your brush off into a container is an easy way to collect fur over time.
-It’s also a sweet option for a keepsake in its own right.
+It’s also a sweet and simple option for a keepsake in its own right.
 Alternatively, if you pet sees a groomer, you can ask them to save you some fluff from a clipping session.

 Making a Needle Felted Balls with Pet Fur

 To make similar needle felted balls, you will need a few special supplies, including a felting needle and wool roving in a colour or colours of your choicer.